 Long-term viability of the company

 Knowing whether your business is viable or not is quite tricky.
-However, there are certain factors a business has that makes it viable in the long term.
+However, there are certain factors a business has that make it viable in the long term.

 - It has a unique selling proposition — what makes your service or product unique?